Frisch's: Louisville Operations

-Frisch's released its branded tartar sauce to local grocery stores in 1960.
 Frisch's faced competition from numerous restaurants, both national and local.
 The Cincinnati McDonald's restaurants introduced the Filet-O-Fish in 1963 in an aggressive campaign against Frisch's.

 David Frisch died in 1970, and his son-in law, Jack C. Maier was elected president and chairman of the board.
 When Maier retired in 1989, his son Craig F. Maier became president and CEO.